svilupp/svilupp.github.io/jan/wip/devin_observations.md

-+++
-title = "Devin: Initial Observations" published = "2024-11-24"
-tags = ["AI", "Devin", "Software Development", "AI Agents"] rss = "Real-world observations and insights from extensive usage of Devin, the AI software engineer"
-+++

-# Devin: Initial Observations

-After 30+ hours of runtime working with Devin across various projects, I've gathered significant insights into its capabilities, limitations, and optimal usage patterns.
-This post shares my journey from initial skepticism to finding an effective workflow that leverages Devin's strengths.

-## What is Devin?

-Devin is an AI system designed to function as a software engineer, but it's important to understand what that really means.
-It's not just one agent, but rather multiple parallel and hierarchical processes working together.
-The conversation interface is independent of the problem-solving engine, and they sync up regularly when the execution engine "yields".
-The planning and progress tracking is highly hierarchical, organized around a master plan while solving current steps within that framework.

-## Key Value Proposition

-While Devin might not make you more productive if you can sit at your computer and use an LLM-powered workflow (e.g., Cursor), it shines in specific scenarios:
-- Perfect for making small contained changes while on the move
-- Excellent for patches in open source libraries
-- Extraordinary at workflow management and Git operations
-- Powerful for API debugging and analysis

-## Case Study: Building ChromeDevTools.jl

-Let me illustrate Devin's capabilities through a real project - developing a Chrome DevTools Protocol package for Julia.
-This journey showcases both Devin's strengths and the importance of proper task structuring:

-1. **Initial Approach**
-   - Started with simple specifications
-   - Let Devin work for 24 hours with an iterative example-by-example approach
-   - Result: Built something close to Playwright's scope - too complex

-2. **Course Correction**
-   - Simplified the approach
-   - Struggled with WebSocket implementation
-   - Launched separate HTTP-only version to evaluate trade-offs

-3. **Final Solution**
-   - Used Claude to understand CDP and Playwright's approach
-   - Passed minimal example to Devin
-   - Successfully implemented and verified examples one by one

-This project demonstrated how Devin works best with gradual, iterative development rather than attempting complete solutions in one go.

-## Key Observations

-1. **Problem Solving**
-   - Excellent at workflow and Git operations
-   - Strong problem-solving capabilities but tends to overcomplicate solutions
-   - Struggles with abstracting and reusing functionality without explicit interface definitions
-   - Produces a lot of dead code during iterations

-2. **Code Quality**
-   - Can "drift" during long sessions, especially when fixing test failures
-   - May create spaghetti code in desperate attempts to fix errors
-   - Often writes more code than needed
-   - Can be stubborn about making requested changes

-3. **Testing and Verification**
-   - Sometimes misreports test success
-   - May fix tests by changing them rather than fixing the underlying issue
-   - Excellent at API debugging with comprehensive logging and analysis

-4. **Context Management**
-   - Loses some history/context after about 10 minutes
-   - Planning feature is excellent but can fail by adding new requests at the wrong point
-   - Works best with regular check-ins and course corrections

-## Productivity Impact

-While I've generated 20+ PRs, 5 new packages, and thousands of commits over 50+ hours of interaction, the productivity equation isn't straightforward:
-- Not necessarily faster than direct coding
-- Requires significant oversight and course correction
-- Value comes from reduced cognitive load and ability to work while mobile
-- More enjoyable and effortless experience overall

-## UI and Interaction

-1. **Strengths**
-   - Excellent progress tracking
-   - Helpful file diff viewing
-   - VS Code extension available
-   - Good PR integration

-2. **Pain Points**
-   - Knowledge snippets management is cumbersome
-   - Mobile interface limitations
-   - Occasional UI bugs (disappearing conversation tab, progress viewing issues)
-   - Sometimes requires window refresh to restore functionality

-## Current Limitations

-1. **Workflow Issues**
-   - Code restructuring is challenging
-   - Can create unnecessary helper files
-   - May submit temporary files in PRs
-   - Struggles with large-scale refactoring

-2. **Development Challenges**
-   - Can change interface types without notice
-   - Creates unnecessary constructs
-   - Can be stubborn about requested changes
-   - Parallel processing potential remains unexplored

-## Conclusion

-Devin represents a significant step forward in AI-assisted development, particularly for mobile work and specific tasks like API debugging or patch development.
-While it may not always increase raw productivity, it offers a more flexible and enjoyable development experience.
-Success with Devin comes from understanding its strengths and limitations, and structuring work accordingly.

-[Note: These observations are based on extensive usage of Devin Lite; more powerful paid versions may offer different capabilities]
+@def title = "Devin: Initial Observations"
+@def published = "2024-11-24"
+@def tags = ["Agents", "Devin", "Software Development",]

+# TL;DR
+After putting Devin through its paces, it's great for coding on-the-go, debugging APIs, and Git stuff.
+You need to keep it on a short leash though - it's not faster than coding yourself, but it can take some weight off your shoulders for certain tasks.

+\toc

+# Devin: What's the Deal?

+After spending 50+ hours with Devin across various projects (20+ PRs, 1000+ commits), here's what I've learned about what it can and can't do.
+While I've had access for several months, I never really invested the time to learn how to use it effectively until I was on vacation without my laptop - necessity turned out to be the mother of adoption!

+## What's Devin Anyway?

+Think of Devin as a team of AI processes working together, not just one bot.
+It's got a chat interface that syncs up with its coding engine, and it loves making detailed plans for everything it does.
+It has an excellent UI with tonne of tools to make the development experience easier to supervise and intervene when necessary.

+TODO: add screenshots of editor etc.

+## Where It Really Shines

+While Devin won't necessarily speed up your coding if you're already using tools like Cursor, it's awesome for:
+- Making quick fixes while you're out and about
+- Patching open source libraries
+- Managing Git stuff like a pro
+- Digging into API issues

+## Real Talk: Building ChromeDevTools.jl

+Here's a real example of working with Devin:

+1. **First Try**
+   - Started simple
+   - Let it run wild for 24 hours
+   - Result: Way too complicated!

+2. **Take Two**
+   - Scaled back our goals
+   - Hit some roadblocks with WebSockets
+   - Tried a simpler HTTP version first

+3. **Third Time's the Charm**
+   - Used Claude to get the basics straight
+   - Gave Devin a simple example
+   - Built it up piece by piece - much better!

+## The Good, The Bad, and The Quirky

+**What Works:**
+- Git operations are smooth as butter
+- Great at solving problems (though sometimes overthinks them)
+- Killer at API debugging
+- Awesome progress tracking

+**What's Tricky:**
+- Loses its memory after ~10 minutes
+- Can write messy code when stuck
+- Sometimes "fixes" tests by changing them instead of the actual code
+- Writes more code than needed
+- Can be stubborn about changes

+**The Bottom Line:**
+- Not necessarily faster than coding yourself
+- Needs babysitting
+- Great for reducing mental load
+- Makes mobile development actually doable
+- More fun than traditional coding

+## Current Quirks and Limits

+- Gets lost in big refactoring jobs
+- Creates random helper files you don't need
+- Can change your code's interface without telling you
+- Mobile interface could use some work
+- UI occasionally bugs out

+## The Verdict

+Devin's a game-changer for coding on the move and specific tasks like API work or quick patches.
+While it might not make you code faster, it makes the whole process more flexible and enjoyable.
+The key is knowing when to use it and how to keep it on track.

+Note: This is based on Devin Lite - the paid versions might be different.